RodneyShag/AWS_Redshift/readme.md

 </p>

-# Intended Learning Strategy

-This repo is a concise summary and replacement of the [Amazon Redshift by Edureka](https://www.youtube.com/watch?v=fc5WPKnbam8) tutorial.
+This repo is a concise summary and _replacement_ of the [Amazon Redshift by Edureka](https://www.youtube.com/watch?v=fc5WPKnbam8) tutorial.
+Using the hyperlinks below is optional.

-Read this repo linearly from top to bottom.
-Although this repo provides hyperlinks to the above tutorial, you do not need to click through the hyperlinks to learn Redshift.
-They're provided just in case you need more information about a topic.

 # [Tutorial by Edureka](https://www.youtube.com/watch?v=fc5WPKnbam8)